How to Grade Pokemon Cards

 IF YOU’RE MERELY IN THIS FOR PROFIT, THEN STOP READING AND GO GET A REAL JOB.
 THIS GUIDE IS NOT TO BE DISTRIBUTED TO SCAMMERS, TOXIC PERSONALITIES, PEOPLE WHO’VE TAKEN ADVANTAGE OF YOUNG COLLECTORS, OR ANYONE WHO DOESN’T TRULY LOVE THE WORLD OF POKÉMON.
 ANY REPRODUCTION OF THIS GUIDE WITHOUT WRITTEN CONSENT IS PROHIBITED.

-This guide is for informational purposes only.
+This guide is for informational purposes only and is all my opinion only.
 This guide provides no warranty or guarantee of the grades you will receive.
 This is meant to be educational and provide guidance as what to expect.
 Everyone who’s graded enough cards has stories of rare situations where strange grades are returned.
-For most of your submissions, you can use this guide as a reasonable expectation of what to expect.
-However, it comes down to the time and tools you invest to reviewing every card accurately.
+You can use this guide as a reasonable expectation of what to expect but there is nothing like actually going through the submission experience yourself.

 Authors Notes

 Thank you for reading Giovanni’s Grading Guide!
-I’m super excited to be a part of your journey to your first (or next) PSA submission.
+I’m super excited to be a part of your journey to your first (or next) grading submission.
 I’ve graded thousands of Pokémon cards with all sorts of grading companies and want to share my knowledge with you.
 I learned the hard way in the beginning and made many mistakes.
 Your first grading submission can seem daunting, especially if you are sending your childhood cards.
 I’ve watched every video out there about grading and some contain a lot of misinformation.
+This guide is a culmination of my experience, talking with actual graders, and big collectors in the industry.

-I’m writing this targeted at the people who have never submitted cards for grading before.
+This guide is targeted at the people who have never submitted cards for grading before.
 If you are looking to grade your childhood cards, then this guide will demystify the process.
 For those who have submitted before, there will be details in here that can still help you get better grades.
 Over the years I’ve met other graders and learned some interesting tips & tricks.
 Everything from packaging to shipping your precious cards can be nerve-wracking for your first time.
 Have no fear as Giovanni, The King of Darkness, is here to shine the light into this confusing process.
-Consider this my “community service” for my past sins.
-A way of giving back to all my followers and the collector community.
+Consider this my way of giving back to all my followers and the collector community.
 I wish I had something like this when I first started grading cards!

 If you like this guide, here are a few ways to support Poke Master Center.